jacobroseseide/noggin/README.md

 3. **Logic Challenge** (30 seconds)

-   - Solve logic puzzles with multiple choice answers
+   - Solve logic puzzles with multiple-choice answers
    - Tests reasoning ability and problem-solving skills
    - Example: "If two cats can catch two mice in two minutes, how many cats are needed to catch 100 mice in 100 minutes?"